brandontict/MacWall/README.md

 <p>&nbsp;</p>
 <p style="text-align: left;"># Real-time Firewall Monitor for macOS<br /># Uses built-in tools: netstat, lsof, pfctl, nettop</br></p>
 <h1><strong>MacWall - Realtime 🔥Firewall🧱&nbsp;</strong></h1>
 <p>This project is in beta.
 I was looking for a firewall for my Mac Pro .
 Alot great ones out there, Although&nbsp; I rather be in the terminal if possible.
-Claude and I turned out this Real Time Firewall that does not ( should not ) need any pre&nbsp;prerequisites.</p>
+Also needed something to document and log suspicous IP / Requests, That I could show to customers.
+Claude and I turned out this Real Time Firewall that does not ( should not ) need any pre&nbsp;prerequisites. ( Going to be doing something similar with powershell ) .</p>
 <p>Some features , such as real time Risk scoring and threat assessment and Detailed intelligence logging via Mac OSx and Linux terminal.</p>
 <p>&nbsp;</p>
 <b>Macwall monitoring script with a comprehensive file integrity checking system!
 Here are the key additions:</b>